Susan Macey , PhD, LPC, CNC

 Resident Therapists: A resident therapist has a provisional license and is a post graduate therapist completing clinical hours under supervision.
 All residents have completed up to two years of clinical experience prior to joining our team.
 They have a plethora of clinical experiences, backgrounds, therapy insights, and knowledge.

-Ahyoka: Means she brings happiness Super power: Unconditional love (Needs no explaining) From time to time you might see this mighty little girl running about the office.
-She is energetic and curious and she loves to petted.
+Superpower: Unconditional love (Needs no explaining) From time to time you might see this mighty little girl running about the office.
+She is energetic and curious and she loves to be petted.